aspose-pdf/Aspose.PDF-Documentation/net/get-started/drawing/_index.md

 The Aspose.PDF.Drawing for .NET supports a wide variety of functions, such as:

-- document compression;
+- Document compression.
-- table creation and manipulation;
+- Table creation and manipulation.
-- support for graph objects;
+- Support for graph objects.
-- extensive hyperlink functionality;
+- Extensive hyperlink functionality.
-- extended security controls;
+- Extended security controls.
-- custom font handling;
+- Custom font handling.
-- integration with data sources;
+- Integration with data sources.
-- add or remove bookmarks;
+- Add or remove bookmarks.
-- create a table of contents;
+- Create a table of contents.
-- add, update, delete attachments and annotations;
+- Add, update, delete attachments and annotations.
-- import or export PDF form data;
+- Import or export PDF form data.
-- add, replace or remove text and images;
+- Add, replace or remove text and images.
-- split, concatenate, extract or inset pages;
+- Split, concatenate, extract or inset pages.
-- transform pages to images;
+- Transform pages to images.
-- print PDF documents and much more.
+- Print PDF documents and much more.

 For printing PDF documents, System.Drawing.Common is used, so it will only work on the Windows platform.